 Our doctors perform a variety of plastic procedures such as; blepharoplasty, ptosis repairs, lateral tarsal strips, punctoplasty, and cosmetic skin resurfacing.
 These procedures may be necessary due to certain medical conditions, injury or trauma, birth defects, or the aging process.
 Fortunately, these outpatient procedures are available to reduce and even eliminate these conditions.
 These minimally invasive procedures can be performed in our outpatient surgical suite.

 Blepharoplasty is a surgical eyelid procedure performed to remove excess skin and fat on the upper and lower lids.
 Leaving you with a more rested and youthful appearance.
 Using the CO2 laser in conjunction with the blepharoplasty will remove all those fine lines, crow’s feet, and wrinkles.
-In addition the CO2 laser can remove those fine lines around your mouth or forehead leaving you looking years younger.
+In addition, CO2 laser can remove those fine lines around your mouth or forehead leaving you looking years younger.

-During a comprehensive eye exam, Dr. Smith will evaluate and determine if it is medically necessary to have your condition treated with blepharoplasty.
+During a comprehensive eye exam, we will evaluate and determine if it is medically necessary to have your condition treated with blepharoplasty.
 If the procedure isn’t medically necessary by the patient’s insurance company, for example the baggy skin does not affect your direct line of sight, a blepharoplasty can still be performed as a cosmetic procedure.